 - All changes to the Individualized Major must be approved by the student’s I.M.
 Committee.
 Any and all changes must be filed in the Academic Records Office for degree-granting purposes.

-- Faculty supervising individualized studies, practica, experiential learning activities, etc. – signature if necessary
+- Faculty supervising individualized studies, practica, experiential learning activities, etc. –if applicable

-- Academic Rules Committee Chair/Registrar – signature and file
+- Academic Rules Committee Chair/Registrar – signs and files